Ant0wan/fibonacci/README.md

 Container runs on gvisor for limiting node disaster if container hijacked.

 Algorithm in lib/fibonacci has been optimize using the benchmark.sh which time requests.
-The algorithm tested mainly 2 libraries to handle bignumbers GMP and math/big.
+The algorithm tested mainly 2 libraries to handle bignumbers GMP (gmp.log) and math/big (big.log).
 Benchmark showed that math/big was a little better and luckily is "go native" library.
 The implementation was improved with help of chatGPT.

 Network policies with Ingress only and default-deny for the rest to avoid reaching other endpoints if pod has been hijacked, also preventing spamming other services